mark-robustelli/fusionauth-vercel-quickstart-ruby-on-rails-web/README.md

 ## Setup

 ### Prerequisites
-- [Ruby](https://classic.yarnpkg.com/lang/en/): This will be needed for pulling down the various dependencies.
+- [Ruby](https://www.ruby-lang.org/en/documentation/installation/): This will be needed for pulling down the various dependencies.
-- [Rails](https://nodejs.org/en/): This will be used in order to run the node server.
+- [Rails](https://guides.rubyonrails.org/getting_started.html): This will be used in order to run the Rails server.
 - [Docker](https://www.docker.com): The quickest way to stand up FusionAuth.
   - (Alternatively, you can [Install FusionAuth Manually](https://fusionauth.io/docs/v1/tech/installation-guide/)).